Mercury-Language/mercury/Documentation/README.Linux-aarch64.md

 Low-level C grades using non-local gotos, i.e. `asm_fast.*`, do not work with GCC 9 or later.
 Non-PIC (position-independent code) actually does still work, but PIC is commonly the default.
-If you require a low-level C grade, please use a `reg.*` grade.
+If you require a low-level C grade, then please use a `reg.*` grade.